jgeumlek/WiimoteGlue/README.md

 * Support for other extensions like the guitar or drum controllers.
 * A means of calibrating the axes?
 * A means to reallocate Wii devices to the virtual gamepads.
+* Clean up the command line STDIN interface.

 ##Known Issues

 * Though each controller can be in a different mode depending on its extension, there is just one mapping for each mode. (e.g. Player 1 with just a wiimote and player 2 with wiimote/nunchuk will have different control mappings.
 If Player 1 inserts a nunchuk, they will share the wiimote/nunchuk control mapping.)
+This is mainly an issue when players are using differently shaped classic controllers.
 * Sometimes extensions aren't detected, especially when already inserted when a wiimote connects.
 Unplugging them and re-inserting generally fixes this.
 * Though the Wii U Pro supports changing the button mappings and axis mappings, it does not allow inverting the axes.
 * Number of virtual gamepads is hard-coded to 4.